adeira/universe/src/babel-preset-adeira/README.md

 **This package doesn't support React Native**

-This preset simplifies Babel configuration for modern JavaScript we use at Kiwi.com.
+This preset simplifies Babel configuration for modern JavaScript we use at Adeira.

 - [Installation and Usage](#installation-and-usage)
 - [Configuration](#configuration)